 With both traditional applications and manually managed containers, you can show a bit of nonchalance and perform the maintenance manually by logging into the machines.
 But this approach won’t be of much help with a workflow that is distributed, where you need to establish proper logging and tracing right from the beginning to make sure your systems are observable.

-Although such a shift may feel like a burden at first, it will pay off over the long run.
+Although such a shift may feel like a burden at first, it will pay off in the long run.
 You will no longer have to spend time manually fixing outages and learning about the problems from your clients or customers.
 And then, you will start to reap the real benefits of your new architecture.